Air Fryer French Toast Sticks

 - You will love my easy 30-minute caramel pecan sticky buns!
 They are tender and gooey melt-in-your-mouth sticky buns topped with caramel sauce and chopped pecans.

-- Mini pancake muffins are a super fun and creative way to serve pancakes for breakfast!
+- Pancake bites are a super fun and creative way to serve pancakes for breakfast!

 Jen says